Niktux/karma-docs/source/gettingStarted.rst

     └── composer.json

 .. note::
-    Following this structure saves you from filling options in each karma commands !
+    Following this structure saves you from filling some configuration to see karma working !